 There are several compromises, of course.
 Burst shooting is limited to a lazy 3fps and the dated autofocus system features just nine points.
 Live View focusing is sluggish and you’ll need to look elsewhere if you want a touchscreen.
 And, as you’d expect, the plasticky shell does not feel premium.

 But there are good points for beginners, too.
-The control layout is logical and easy to use, and battery life is solid.
+We felt the control layout is logical and easy to use, and battery life is solid.
 There’s video recording too, albeit limited to 1080p.
-More importantly, the 24.1MP sensor produces images with a good level of detail and decent dynamic range, while noise-handling performance is solid.
+More importantly, in our tests the 24.1MP sensor produced images with a good level of detail and decent dynamic range, while noise performance is solid.
 If you’re looking to buy a good DSLR on a shoestring, the EOS 1500D is well worth considering.

-- Read our in-depth Canon EOS Rebel T7 / 2000D review
+Read our in-depth Canon EOS 2000D / 1500D review

-- Read our in-depth Canon EOS 1D X Mark III review
+Read our in-depth Canon EOS 1D X Mark III review

 A DSLR remains the cheapest way to get a camera with interchangeable lenses and a viewfinder (you’ll find many entry-level mirrorless cameras don’t have viewfinders).
 But what else should you consider when choosing one?

-The size difference is often also related to sensor size.
-More affordable DSLRs tend to have APS-C size sensors, while pro-friendly ones like the Nikon D850 are full-frame cameras.
-There is no outright ‘better’ sensor size, with each having their own advantages and drawbacks.
-To find out more about these, check out our Full-frame cameras: do you really need one? feature.
+The size difference is often also related to sensor format.
+More affordable DSLRs tend to have APS-C format sensors, while pro-friendly ones like the Nikon D850 are full-frame cameras.
+You can see a diagram showing the difference in sensor sizes below.

 Not sure how to decide between a beginner DSLR and a mid-range model?
 Paying a bit more for the latter will usually get you increased shooting flexibility, which could see you keep the camera for longer and save you money in the long run.
 The extra features you tend to get are improved continuous shooting speeds (handy for shooting sport or wildlife), superior high ISO performance (useful in lower light), and sometimes an extra memory card slot.